AlibabaCloudDocs/arms/intl.en-US/Product Overview/Terms.md

     A collection rule defines how to collect data from data source instances in a custom monitoring job.
 You must define collection rules for custom monitoring jobs.

+-   **custom monitoring job**

+    A custom monitoring job is a process in which ARMS captures, processes, and stores data, and then presents and exports the results.
+Custom monitoring jobs can be classified into the following types:

+    -   Custom configuration-based monitoring job
+    -   Custom template-based monitoring job

 [\[Back to Top\]](#top)

-## J
+## D

 -   **dashboard**

     A dashboard is a set of interactive monitoring data reports that are customized based on datasets in ARMS.
-The dashboard can display datasets by using different types of charts.
-The query time range of the dashboard is user-defined.
+The dashboard displays datasets by using different types of charts.
+You can define the query time range for the dashboard.

-[\[Back to Top\]](#top)

-## S

 -   **dataset**

-    A dataset defines how to pre-aggregate and persistently store the logs that are collected in monitoring jobs.
+    A dataset defines how to pre-aggregate and persistently store the logs that are collected by monitoring jobs.
 You can directly define a dataset, or indirectly define a dataset by using the dashboard and alert notification features.

 -   **dataset dimension**